Locations: Boston, Massachusetts

 What sets The New Garden Society apart from other prison garden programs is that they are bringing in professionals from the green industry to teach, whereas other programs have volunteers who are garden enthusiasts, but who may not have had careers in the green industry.

 The enrollment process is subjective.
-In the Department of Youth Services (DYS), which includes adolescents ages 15 to 21, every student that is in the care of the DYS is brought into The New Garden Society’s class as supplementary support for their Science, Technology, Education, Math (STEM) classes.
+In the Department of Youth Services (DYS), which includes adolescents ages 15 to 21, every student that is in the care of the DYS was brought into TNGS’s class as supplementary support for their Science, Technology, Education, Math (STEM) classes.
 At the adult facilities, ages 21 and up, the program is offered but not required.
 Adult prisoners inquire to their treatment team or recreational staff to be part of the program.
 The participants are then admitted based on who the facility chooses.
-The New Garden Society meets the participant afterwards.
+TNGS meets the participant afterwards.

 The relationship between students and teachers is respectful.
-Most of the staff and volunteers are women, and The New Garden Society currently only admits male participants.
+Most of the staff and volunteers are women, and TNGS currently only admits male participants.
 If conversation begins to head towards something inappropriate, volunteers are trained to redirect the topic.
 But so far, students have never spoken rudely towards their teachers.
 Rather, teachers found them to be engaging, involved and hardworking in their studies.

 At the end of the program, students are given a certificate of completion that gives the number hours spent and what topics that have worked on.
 They are also told the different jobs available in the green industry in case they are interested in job applications, requirements.

-The New Garden Society reached out to places like the Flatbread Company in Somerville to give lectures.
-They were interview by the magazine Edible Boston.
+The New Garden Society reached out to places like the Flatbread Company in Somerville to hold fundraisers.
+They have given lectures at garden clubs, the Northeast Organic Farming Association’s conferences, and universities.
+They were also interviewed by the magazine Edible Boston.
 They hope to have a big funding press release in the summer of 2017.
-They have also trained and collaborated with Sister Unchained, a transformative summer program for young women whose family members have been incarcerated.
+They have trained and collaborated with Sister Unchained, a transformative summer program for young women whose family members have been incarcerated.
 The program teaches about the importance of sisterhood and the impact and history of the prison complex.
+TNGS are also founders of the Northeast Prison Garden Collaborative, which joins prison garden practitioners from across the region to share best practices and expand our networks.

-The New Garden Society also gives lectures to garden clubs and holds yard sales to raise money.
+The TNGS also gives lectures to garden clubs and holds yard sales to raise money.
 They believe that such actions will help them connect with a broader audience.

 Their annual budget is $250k.